Free VoIP Phone Calls

 Category: Telephony

+A reader asks: Is there any way to make free phone calls over the Internet?
 I've had it with the phone company and their never ending fees.
-Isn't there a way to make free phone calls over the Internet?
 I'd appreciate your advice, especially if it will help me drop my landline service for good...

-VoIP (Voice over Internet Protocol) is a technology that enables telephone conversations over the Internet, bypassing the phone company's landline and cellular networks .
-Here's how it works, and how to make free phone calls over VOIP.
+Yes, Virginia, there is a way to make free phone calls.
+And fortunately, it doesn't involve a fat guy in a red suit breaking into your house.
+VoIP (Voice over Internet Protocol) is a technology that enables telephone conversations over the Internet, bypassing the phone company's landline and cellular networks.
+Depending on your needs, you may be able to drop your landline service (and the monthly bill that comes with it), but there are some caveats.
+Here's how it works, and how to make free phone calls using your Internet connection.

 The sound of your voice, like any other sound, can be encoded in a stream of zeros and ones.
-These bits of data, like any other bits, can be transmitted over the Internet to a receiver.
-At the receiver's end, the stream of data is decoded and played over a speaker so the person you're calling hears your voice.
-In a general sense, VoIP is no different from recording music in an MP3 file and emailing it to someone who can then play it.
-But voice conversations are two-way and held in real time, so VoIP is a little bit more complex.
+These bits of data, like any other bits, can be transmitted over the Internet to another computer.
+At the receiving end, the stream of data is decoded and played over a speaker so the person you're calling hears your voice.
+In a general sense, VoIP is no different from recording music in an MP3 file and sending it to someone who can then play it.
+But voice conversations are necessarily two-way and held in real time, so VoIP is a little bit more complex.

 Free VOIP Calling